LoxleyXI/LQS/README.md

 * Ensure `lqs_util.cpp` is included in your modules and [clear the CMake cache](https://github.com/LandSandBoat/server/wiki/Module-Guide#cpp-modules) before [rebuilding the C++](https://github.com/LandSandBoat/server/wiki/Quick-Start-Guide)

 ## Questpack
-LQS now comes bundled with Questpack, providing new quests to kick start your experience.
-Each quest features tastefully written dialog, appropriate to the game's setting and a variety of new rewards, including augmented items and repeatable gil rewards.
+**LQS now comes bundled with Questpack, providing 20+ new quests to kick start your experience.** Each quest features tastefully written dialog, appropriate to the game's setting and a variety of new rewards, including augmented items and repeatable gil rewards.

-* Aht Urhgan: Insult to Gingery, Pecking Battles
+* San d'Oria (5): Hatchet Job, Hungry Customer, In Sheep's Clothing, Rambling Around, Staying Afloat
-* Bastok: Bird Search, Bug Report, Chasing Tails, Mining My Business
+* Bastok (5): Bird Search, Bug Report, Chasing Tails, Mining My Business, That's All Folks
+* Windurst (5): Down to Earth, Neck and Neck, Only the Dose, Reaping Rewards, Rustling Feathers
-* Other Areas: Here Be Dragons, Likely Tails
+* Other Areas (3): Head First, Here Be Dragons, Likely Tails

-## Simple Example
+* Aht Urhgan (2): Insult to Gingery, Pecking Battles

 ## Step Functions
 ### LQS.dialog